 The BTBD9 gene codes for a protein “which modulates transcription, cytoskeletal arrangement, ion conductance, and protein ubiquitination”.
 Let me break that down a little bit…

-Do brain changes cause RLS?
+Do changes to the brain cause RLS?

 Inflammation and RLS/PLMD: